josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 meanwhile, we are in the precipice of mutual destruction as nato.

 i feel like thete is a fairly obvious reallocation of time sprnt as perhaps a little advisory point.

+---

+the idea that we had to use energency counterterrorism resilience technology, to put humans in the way of other humans?

+is this all a joke to you?

+what possible disaster could have befallen us all?!